Pros and Cons of Pistachios

 What Are Pistachios?

-In the United States, commercial pistachio production is concentrated in California, Arizona, and New Mexico.
-Pistachios are available in most grocery stores, either shelled or unshelled, and can be purchased roasted or salted.
-You can also buy them in bulk directly from pistachio growers.
+In the United States, commercial pistachio cultivation is primarily centered in California, Arizona, and New Mexico, where favorable climates support abundant harvests.
+Pistachios are widely available in grocery stores, either shelled or still in their shells, and are commonly offered roasted, salted, or raw.
+For those seeking bulk purchases, many consumers buy directly from pistachio farms to ensure freshness and quality.

 A 1-ounce serving of pistachios, which is about 49 kernels, provides around 159 calories and includes: